Getting China back to work

 Key takeaways as of June 3

-- The vast majority of businesses in China have at least turned the lights back on – with 98.7% of large companies having resumed operations.
+- The vast majority of businesses in China had at least turned the lights back on – with 98.7% of large companies having resumed operations.

-- 30 provinces are reporting full resumption rates (of between 99-100%) for large businesses.
-These provinces account for 95.4% of GDP.
-That said, capacity utilization at many of these companies is still closer to 90% of normal levels, with many far below that.
+- 30 provinces were reporting full resumption rates (of between 99-100%) for large businesses.
+These provinces accounted for 95.4% of GDP.
+That said, capacity utilization at many of these companies was still closer to 90% of normal levels, with many far below that.

-- Overall, then, industrial enterprises appear to be operating at 87.9% of normal activity levels, up from 85.3% exactly one month ago.
+- Overall, then, industrial enterprises appeared to be operating at 87.9% of normal activity levels.

-- SMEs are coming back to life.
-We estimate that small businesses are now operating at 87.8% of their normal activity.
-This is up from 86.5% two weeks ago.
+- SMEs were coming back to life.
+We estimated that small businesses were operating at 87.8% of their normal activity.

 You might also be into our daily email newsletter on Chinese policy developments.